bxparks/rpn83p/docs/USER_GUIDE_DATE.md

-# RPN83P User Guide: DATE Functions
+# RPN83P User Guide: Chapter 13: DATE Functions

 This document describes the `DATE` features of the RPN83P application.